deepgram/web-next/content/blog/posts/python-topic-modeling-with-a-bert-model/index.md

 ### Understanding Modeled Topics

-Now that we've modeled the topics in the dataset, let's take a look into the model.
+Now that we've modeled the topics in the dataset, let's take a look at the model.
 We look at two things in this section, the topic frequency and the broader info about our topics.
 First, we look at the topic frequencies

 ```python
 model.get_topic_freq()